-The Department of Mobility and Infrastructure will be moving forward with construction of the Euclid Ave Neighborway and will be finished by the end of Fall 2020.
+The Department of Mobility and Infrastructure will be moving forward with construction of the Euclid Ave Neighborway and will be started in Spring 2021.

 DESIGN UPDATES: With the introduction of the N. Euclid Ave Pilot Neighborway, also came the introduction of traffic circles as traffic calming tools for the city.
 The Department of Mobility and Infrastructure (DOMI) learned a lot in this initial installation process and received valuable feedback from the public.
 Specifically, residents with disabilities and residents with reduced or low vision expressing a concern about engaging with the traffic circles, and vehicle and bicycle traffic.
 After hearing from residents and disability and age-friendly advocates DOMI acknowledged these concerns and agreed that every resident’s experience while crossing and engaging with the street is different.

 Because of this, DOMI has made the following changes to the traffic circle final design:

 - N Euclid Ave Neighborway will retain stop controls at current stop locations, yield signs that were installed will be removed

 - High visibility, non-slip crosswalk markings will be added at all pedestrian crossing locations where traffic circles are present

 - Traffic circles will only allow maintained low level landscaping (< 36”)